A. Authorization for Employment and Training

 - Any other information documenting the academic nature of the proposed activity.

-- Any changes require updtate authorization and I-20 in advance
+- Any changes to CPT require updated authorization in advance.

-- Employment must be directly related to your major and appropriate to level of study, but OPT is not tied to specific classes or program requirements.
+- Any OPT employment activities must be directly related to your major and appropriate to level of study, but OPT is not tied to specific classes or program requirements.

-- USCIS approval can take 3 months or more.
+- USCIS approval can take three months or more.

-Students who face serious and unforeeable economic problems, through no fault of their own may be eligible to apply to USCIS for employment based on economic hardship.
+F-1 Economic Hardship: Students who face serious and unforeseeable economic problems, through no fault of their own, may be eligible to apply to USCIS for employment based on economic hardship.

 - In order to be eligible, students must meet the following criteria:

 - Have been in lawful F-1 student status and have been a full time student in good standing for at least one full academic year at the current level of studies before applying.

 - Able to show USCIS that employment is necessary due to unforeseen and unforeseeable severe economic hardship caused by circumstances beyond the student’s control; examples are natural disasters or major economic crisis in a student’s home country, or the death of a financial sponsor.

-- Not available for all J-1 Programs, contact your OGI advisor or program sponsor for information
+- AT is not available for all Exchange Visitor Programs; contact your immigration advisor or program sponsor for information.

-- Requires a job/internship offer directly related to your field of studies
+- AT requires a job/internship offer directly related to your field of studies.

-- Must be approved in advance by OGI or J-1 Program Sponsor, academic program advisor, and academic department.
+- AT must be approved in advance by an immigration advisor or J-1 Program Sponsor, academic program advisor, and academic department.

-- Start date can be anytime during your studies or up to 30 days afterwards (if approved prior to completion of studies).
+- The start date for AT can be anytime during your studies or up to 30 days afterwards (but must be approved prior to completion of studies).